jakecraige/talks/modern-networking-with-swish/networking-with-swish-slides.md

 # What else can you do with Swish?

+1. Dependency injection of `APIClient`, protocol `Client`, for testing
 1. Cancel in-flight requests
 1. Execute requests on different queues.
 1. Support arbitrary JSON parsers or response types.